-- (b) A licensee shall dispose of any cannabis waste in a secured waste receptacle or secured area on the licensed premises.
-For the purposes of this section, "secured waste receptacle" or "secured area" means that physical access to the receptacle or area is restricted to the licensee, employees of the licensee, the local agency, waste hauler franchised or contracted by local government, or private waste hauler permitted by the local government only.
-Public access to the designated receptacle or area shall be prohibited. - (c) No cannabis product shall be disposed of in its packaging, and all cannabis waste shall be unrecognizable and unusable as cannabis or a cannabis product at the time of disposal. - (d) Cannabis waste shall be entered into the track-and-trace system as required under Section 40512. - (e) If a local agency, a waste hauler franchised or contracted by local government, or a private waste hauler permitted by local government is being used to collect and process cannabis waste, a licensee shall do all of the following: - (1) Maintain and make available to the Department upon request the business name, address, contact person, and contact phone number of the entity hauling the waste: - (2) Obtain documentation from the entity hauling the waste that indicates the date and time of each collection of cannabis waste at the licensed premises; and - (3) Obtain a copy of the certified weight ticket, or other documentation prepared by the entity hauling the waste confirming receipt of the cannabis waste at one, or more, of the following solid waste facilities: - (A) A manned fully permitted solid waste landfill or transformation facility; - (B) A manned fully permitted composting facility or manned composting operation; - (C) A manned fully permitted in-vessel digestion facility or manned in-vessel digestion operation; or - (D) A manned fully permitted transfer/processing facility or manned transfer/processing operation.
+(b) A licensee shall dispose of any cannabis waste in a secured waste receptacle or secured area on the licensed premises.
+For the purposes of this section, "secured waste receptacle" or "secured area" means that physical access to the receptacle or area is restricted to the licensee, employees of the licensee, the local agency, waste hauler franchised or contracted by the local government agency, or private waste hauler permitted by the local government agency only.
+Public access to the designated receptacle or area shall be strictly prohibited.

+(c) No cannabis product shall be disposed of in its packaging, and all cannabis products waste shall be unrecognizable and unusable as cannabis or a cannabis product at the time of disposal.
+Nothing in this subsection shall be construed to require waste vape cartridges to be emptied of cannabis oil prior to disposal, provided that the vape cartridge is itself unrecognizable and unusable at the time of disposal.

+(d) Cannabis waste shall be entered into the track-and-trace system as required under Section 40512.

+(e) Provide the Department with the name of the entity hauling the waste.
+Cannabis waste may be collected from a licensee in conjunction with a regular organic waste collection route used by the local agency, a waste hauler franchised or contracted by the local agency, or a private waste hauler permitted by the local agency.
+If a local agency, a waste hauler franchised or contracted by the local government_agency, or a private waste hauler franchised or contracted by the local government_agency, or a private waste hauler permitted by the local government_agency, or a private waste, a licensee shall do all of the following:

+(1) Maintain and make available to the Department upon request the business name, address, contact person, and contact phone number of the entity hauling the waste; and

+(2) Obtain documentation from the entity hauling the waste that indicates the date and time of each collection of cannabis waste at the licensed premises; and evidences subscription to a waste collection service.

+(3) Obtain a copy of the certified weight ticket, or other documentation prepared by the entity hauling the waste confirming receipt of the cannabis waste at one, or more, of the following solid waste facilities:

+(A) A manned fully permitted solid waste landfill or transformation facility;

+(B) A manned fully permitted composting facility or manned composting operation;

+(C) A manned fully permitted in-vessel digestion facility or manned in-vessel digestion operation; or

+(D) A manned fully permitted transfer/processing facility or manned transfer/processing operation.

+(f) If a licensee is self-hauling cannabis waste as allowed by the local jurisdiction to one, or more, of the solid waste facilities in subsection (e)(3), the licensee shall be subject to all of the following requirements:

+(1) Self-hauled cannabis waste shall only be transported by the licensee or its employees;

+(2) Self-hauled cannabis waste shall only be transported to one or more of the following:

+(A) A manned fully permitted solid waste landfill or transformation facility;

+(B) A manned fully permitted composting facility or manned composting operation;

+Page 100 of 139 Strikeout text is deleted Underline text is added (C) A manned fully permitted in-vessel digestion facility or manned in-vessel digestion operation; or

+(D) A manned fully permitted transfer/processing facility or manned transfer/processing operation.